 The debt-to-income (DTI) ratio is a metric used by creditors to determine the ability of a borrower to pay their debts and make interest payments.
-The debt-to-income ratio compares an individual’s monthly debt payments to his or her monthly gross income.
+The DTI ratio compares an individual’s monthly debt payments to his or her monthly gross income.
 It is a key indicator that lenders use to measure an individual’s ability to repay monthly payments and accumulate additional debt.

 Understanding the Debt-to-Income Ratio

-The debt-to-income ratio is of utmost important to creditors that are considering providing financing to an individual.
+The debt-to-income ratio is of utmost importance to creditors that are considering providing financing to an individual.
 A higher ratio is unfavorable for creditors to see, as it indicates that a higher proportion of an individual’s income goes towards monthly debt payments.

 For example, a DTI ratio of 20% means that 20% of the individual’s monthly gross income is used to servicing monthly debt payments.
 The maximum acceptable DTI ratio varies depending on the lender.
 As a guideline, it is preferable to achieve a ratio that is lower than 36%.

 There are two main forms of debt-to-income ratios: